DangerSimulation/AdminUI/README.md

 If you'd want to create a new release, simply use the npm script `electron:build`.

 All other releases are available on the releases tab on [Github](https://github.com/DangerSimulation/AdminUI/releases).
+Each commit on `main` creates a new release.

 ## Requirements